-There are a number of situations where you may want to consult a lawyer:
+There are a number of situations where you may want to consult a lawyer, such as:

 You often start a new business by choosing a legal structure that will suit your business needs.
 Your options range from sole proprietorships and partnerships to incorporated companies and co-operatives.
-A lawyer can help you choose the right business structure using factors such as: the number of people involved, the business type, tax issues, liability concerns and financial requirements.
+A lawyer can help you choose the right business structure using factors, including: the number of people involved, the business type, tax issues, liability concerns and financial requirements.